- Case Interview

 Management Consulting 101 Best Education Field for Consulting

-A few days ago I got a very interesting question from a dear audience named Pritanshu about which education field would best prepare us for a consulting career.
+A few days ago I got a very interesting question from a dear audience named Pritanshu about which is the best education field for consulting.
 This may be something many others would also wonder about so I’ve decided to blog about it.

 Here is the original question:

 For the greater benefit of the larger audience, I would like to generalize the question a bit.
-What field of study in school (not just specializations within the Business field) would be best to:
+What is the best education field for consulting (not just specializations within the Business field):

 (1) Prepare you to get into management consulting and